Bini (group): 2024–2025: Biniverse, new releases

 On June 28, 2024, Bini began their first tour, titled Biniverse, with a three-day concert at the New Frontier Theater in Quezon City.
 It was followed by stops in Baguio, Cebu City, and General Santos in July, and an overseas leg in Canada in August.
 In November, the group held another three-day show, titled the Grand Biniverse, at the Araneta Coliseum in Quezon City.
 Bini became the first Filipino girl group to hold three consecutive sold-out shows at the New Frontier Theater as well as the Araneta Coliseum.
 They were also featured in a three-part documentary series on the Biniverse tour by iWantTFC, titled Bini Chapter 1: Born To Win, Bini Chapter 2: Here with You, and Bini Chapter 3: Hanggang Dulo.

 In July, ABS-CBN Music announced that work was underway on Bini's fourth album, and that another album was slated to be released for foreign audiences.
-On July 11, the single "Cherry on Top" finally came out, topping the Top Songs chart on iTunes Philippines and becoming the number-one trending song on YouTube immediately after its release.
+On July 11, the group released "Cherry on Top", a UK garage song with "flirtatious" lyrics.
+In the Philippine Daily Inquirers Pop! section, Geiron Jeff Ocampo observed that the song marked a shift in Bini's musical style.
+He believed the song was potentially a "mistake" that could alienate the group's listeners.
+On the other hand, Teen Vogue included "Cherry on Top" in their "Best Songs of July 2024" list, with writers Sara Delgado and Kaitlyn McNab deeming it a "summer banger".
+The track topped the Top Songs chart on iTunes Philippines and became the number-one trending song on YouTube immediately after its release.

 The group, sans Jhoanna, who was ill, also performed at the pre-show of the KCON 2024 music festival in Los Angeles on July 27, making them the first Pinoy pop group to do so at the event.
-The same month, Billboard Philippines reported that almost all of the songs in the Top Five of their Top Philippine Songs chart were by Bini, except for "Dilaw" by Maki.
+The same month, Billboard Philippines reported that almost all of the songs in the Top Five of their Top Philippine Songs chart were by Bini, except for "Dilaw" (lit.
+'Yellow') by Maki.
 A total of six Bini songs were on the chart, including the 2022 releases "Na Na Na", "Huwag Muna Tayong Umuwi", and "Lagi".
 Later in the month, the magazine reported a total of seven songs on the same chart.